zenforic/csm-multi/README.md

 # CSM-Multi

 ## Diffe
 **diffe.py** Modified script from issue [61](https://github.com/SesameAILabs/csm/issues/61) from the original Sesame repo.
 Thanks to [@asiff00](https://github.com/asiff00) for the original code, there is now a way to, while keeping the models loaded, enter multiple text prompts without waiting for a reload each time.
 I've also added multi speaker support using speaker offset text splitting. simply separate each speaker's text with `||` and add a number to the end of the text that will be used as the offset (else a default offset will be applied).
-It also included a simple reference audio input capability (needs to be mono, not stereo), not as sophisticated as [csm-voice-cloning](https://github.com/isaiahbjork/csm-voice-cloning) repo's voice-clone.py, of which I've also added a modification for.
+It also included a simple reference audio input capability (needs to be mono, not stereo), does not have silence processing as in [csm-voice-cloning](https://github.com/isaiahbjork/csm-voice-cloning) repo's voice-clone.py, of which I've also added a modification for.
 (Thanks to that repo's author for the original, most use instructions can be found there, but new things will be discussed here).

-The maximum amount of "multi-speakers" for now is 4, but this can be experimented with in the code.
-I've not yet come up with a better solution to ffmpeg concat argument increases per gen.\
+~~The maximum amount of "multi-speakers" for now is 4, but this can be experimented with in the code.
+I've not yet come up with a better solution to ffmpeg concat argument increases per gen.~~

+Using the torch catonate method referenced in the new `run_csm.py` example from the original repo, the above limitation has been removed as well as Diffe's reference/audio prompting capability greatly improved.
+For now, the old method is still used in `voice_clone.py` until all the new techniques are possibly later applied there.

+### References usage:

+By default, Diffe will load `reference.wav` as an audio prompt/reference.
+It is loaded into speaker id 0, which Diffe defaults to using (see [Commands Usage](https://github.com/zenforic/csm-multi?tab=readme-ov-file#commands-usage)).
+It will now also load (and require) an audio transcription (this can be done with Whisper) of said reference audio in the same name with .txt instead (i.e. `reference.txt`).
+Subsequently number-suffixed filenames with the same prefixed name (`reference` in this case, so `reference1.wav`, `reference2.wav`, etc.) will be loaded and require similarly named txt transcripts to use.
+Each will be sorted as done by Python's list `sort()` function and subsequently placed in the speaker numbers/IDs in order.
+So to switch to `reference1.wav`'s speaker, use `$SWAP$` to use it directly or add a 1 to the end of the sentence in whichever offset separated multi-conversation (see below) you're doing.
+Any speaker numbers used past the known references will highly likely be an entirely new speaker.

 ### Offsets usage:
 Example input: